 The downtown area is very accessible, and the best way to experience Carlsbad Village is to find a parking spot (it’s all FREE!) for a few hours and set out.
-You can explore all the shopping that Carlsbad Village offers – second hand clothing shops; antique stores (the Carlsbad Village Art and Antique Mall is particularly well known with over 100 vendors); jewelry; gold; toys; furniture and home furnishings; florists; clothing stores and boutiques for men, women and children; art galleries; the Witch Creek Winery and Tasting Room, including a coffee shop; a wonderful olive oil store (Humble Olive Oils); several wine bars; hair and nail salons; spas…the list goes on and on.
+You can explore all the shopping that Carlsbad Village offers – second hand clothing shops; antique stores (the Carlsbad Village Art and Antique Mall is particularly well known with over 100 vendors); jewelry; gold; toys; furniture and home furnishings; florists; clothing stores and boutiques for men, women and children; art galleries; the Witch Creek Winery and Tasting Room, now including a coffee shop; a wonderful olive oil store (Humble Olive Oils); several wine bars; hair and nail salons; spas…the list goes on and on.

-Jay’s Gourmet is a favorite, as is Dini’s Bistro (with views of the ocean from across the road); Vigiluci’s, at the corner of Tamarack and the coast road, about ½ mile south of town, also enjoys ocean views.
+Jay’s Gourmet is a favorite with many residents, as is Dini’s Bistro (with views of the ocean from across the road – great for sunset watching at Happy Hour); Vigiluci’s, at the corner of Tamarack and the coast road, about ½ mile south of town, also enjoys ocean views.
 Norte is a Mexican eatery on Carlsbad Boulevard that has been in business for 30 years.
 And Cicciotti’s Trattoria Italiana and Seafood opened in the heart of downtown July 2016.

 You’ll also find a number of bars and night spots, which can get rather rowdy on the weekends, especially in the summer months when the crowds are substantial.